datascienceguide/datascienceguide.github.io/_posts/2016-12-22-exploratory-data-analysis.md

 Exploratory data analysis (EDA) is a very important step which takes place after [feature engineering](feature-engineering) and acquiring data and it should be done before any modeling.
 This is because it is very important for a data scientist to be able to understand the nature of the data without making assumptions.

 The purpose of EDA is to use summary statistics and visualizations to better understand data, and find clues about the tendencies of the data, its quality and to formulate assumptions and the hypothesis of our analysis.
 EDA is NOT about making fancy visualizations or even aesthetically pleasing ones, the goal is to try and answer questions with data.
+Your goal should be to be able to create a figure which someone can look at in a couple of seconds and understand what is going on.
+If not, the visualization is too complicated (or fancy) and something similar should be used.

 EDA is also very iterative since we first make assumptions based on our first exploratory visualizations, then build some models.
 We then make visualizations of the model results and tune our models.

 # Types of Data